Cranberry Pecan Relish

 Spoon in a bowl of cranberry pecan relish.

-This cranberry pecan relish recipe comes from Karen Tannenbaum, one of my longtime readers and recipe pen pals (if you haven’t made Karen’s Kentucky butter cake, you’re missing out!).
-I made the relish for Thanksgiving last year, and it was a huge hit, so I’ve been holding onto the recipe to share with you ever since.
-The addition of maple syrup, orange zest, balsamic vinegar, and toasted pecans makes it a delicious alternative to traditional cranberry sauce.
-I like the relish best warm, but it can also be served cold or at room temperature.
+This cranberry pecan relish recipe comes from Karen Tannenbaum, one of my longtime readers and recipe pen pals (if you haven’t tried Karen’s Kentucky butter cake, you’re seriously missing out!).
+I made the relish for Thanksgiving last year, and it was such a hit that I’ve been saving the recipe to share with you ever since.
+With maple syrup, orange zest, balsamic vinegar, and toasted pecans, it’s a flavorful twist on traditional cranberry sauce.
+I love it best served warm, but it’s just as good cold or at room temperature.

 What You’ll Need To Make Cranberry Pecan Relish